-Half a million Rohingya people have crossed over to Bangladesh in the last weeks.
-This unprecedented number of refugees arriving in a very short period has resulted in a large scale and escalating humanitarian crisis.
-Oxfam is responding.
-You can help us reach more people in need of life-saving assistance.
+Half a million more Rohingya people have crossed over to Bangladesh since August.
+This unprecedented number of refugees arriving in a very short space of time has caused a large scale and escalating humanitarian crisis.
+Twenty nine percent of all refugees are children.
+Oxfam is responding, but we need your help.

-More than 70% of the refugees are surviving without adequate shelter and half have no safe drinking water.
-Recent rains have caused flooding and risks of mudslides in some of the makeshift settlements.
-The delivery of relief aid has slowed down because of it.
+Existing and newly-built camps are insufficient to deal with the new influx of refugees.
+More than 70% of them do not have access to adequate shelter and half have no safe drinking water.
+Recent rains have caused flooding and risk of mudslides in some of the makeshift settlements.

 Oxfam is responding